ricardoayala2m/selenium-sysdig/README.md

 - Obtain data form DB to test users with the same characteristic by different data (For example, you want a user from EU with all products selected like User user = UserBuilder.withRegion(Region.EU).withSelectedProduct(Product.ALL).isEmailValidate(Boolean.TRUE).build()) Each time you execute, you have different user but same characteristic.

+- Create a core library with pages, utils, data creation, etc. You can export it to different teams and teams can create their own test.

-- All the functionality and fields should be implement with Page Object Pattern
+- All the functionality and fields should be implement with Page Object Pattern.

+- Build pattern to create data.

-- Logging info using same class and same way to show it
+- Use logging class to show all traces.